--For injection, collect a new batch of embryos every 20 minutes.

--Harvest embryos, using a moist, medium-sized brush (type 1 or 0), preferentially around the yeast paste.
-Transfer them to a clean mesh basket (home-made or Costar Netwell^M, Corning 3477, 74 μm mesh).

--Wash the embryos thoroughly with distilled water, using a squirt bottle.
+- -For injection, collect a new batch of embryos every 20 minutes. - -Harvest embryos, using a moist, medium-sized brush (type 1 or 0), preferentially around the yeast paste.
+Transfer them to a clean mesh basket (home-made or Costar NetwellTM, Corning 3477, 74 μm mesh). - -Wash the embryos thoroughly with distilled water, using a squirt bottle.
 Target the water spurt directly to the embryo clumps to separate the embryos.

--Briefly wash the embryos with 95% non-denatured ethanol.
+[-Optional, we don't do this anymore: briefly wash the embryos with 95% non-denatured ethanol.
 The ethanol penetrates between the chorion and the vitelline membrane, making the embryos translucent.
 This later allows a rough staging under the stereoscope.

--Wash-off the ethanol with distilled water.

--Keep the mesh basket in a bit of water in a small, clean Petri dish.
+- -Wash-off the ethanol with distilled water.] - -Keep the mesh basket in a bit of water in a small, clean Petri dish.